 It is this high liquidity which makes Liquid ETFs the perfect solution to your conundrum.

-When you place your sell order on the Day 1, you can simultaneously buy Liquid ETF units on the same day.
-On Day 2, your stocks are debited from your demat account and on Day 3 the Liquid ETFs will be credited to your demat account and you will start earning returns in the form of daily dividends.
+When you place your sell order on Day 1, you can simultaneously buy liquid ETF units on the same day.
+On Day 2, your stocks are debited from your demat account and on Day 3 the liquid ETFs will be credited to your demat account and you will start earning returns in the form of daily income .
 So no money will sit idle.
 This basically allows investors in the liquid ETF to start receiving returns on their investments from the date of settlement of their trade.

 And since liquid ETFs are highly liquid, you could conveniently sell units easily to invest back into the stock market as and when an opportunity arises.